2 Cells of the Nervous System: Glia

 Along the inside of the ventricles are a lining of glia called ependymal cells.
 These ependymal cells are columnar with small fingerlike extensions called cilia that extend into the ventricles and into the central canal that runs down the inside of the spinal cord.
 The cilia have motor properties that allow for them to rhythmically beat to create a current in the surrounding fluid.

-Image of ventricles of the brain and the central canal of the spinal cord.
-Details in the text.
+Ventricles of the brain and the central canal of the spinal cord.

 Figure 2.5 Image of brain ventricles.
 The brain ventricles (shown in blue) are hollow areas within the brain that are interconnected and filled with cerebrospinal fluid.
 The ventricles are connected to the central canal of the spinal cord.
 The ventricles are show in a lateral view (left) and anterior view (right).